ppwebgui

 • GET /api/status returns JSON status for AUX, trigger state, trigger-combiner settings, active streamer qout state, combiner state, and recent action/error text

-• POST /api/clocking expects an application/x-www-form-urlencoded body with managed source (int_clk or ext_clk), core_profile, and int_profile; malformed requests or invalid profile strings return HTTP 400, while valid requests rerun reset/bring-up and then remeasure all clocks
+• POST /api/clocking expects an application/x-www-form-urlencoded body with managed source (int_clk or ext_clk), core_profile, and int_profile; malformed requests or invalid preset/raw/frequency profile strings return HTTP 400, while valid requests rerun the web-controller reset/bring-up path and then remeasure all clocks

 • POST /api/clocking/measure reruns the frequency-meter measurement path without changing tracked clock settings